-It’s safe to say that multiple-time Muay Thai World Champion and current ONE Strawweight World Champion Dejdamrong Sor Amnuaysirichoke knows a thing or two about knocking out his opponents.
+It’s safe to say that multiple-time Muay Thai World Champion Dejdamrong Sor Amnuaysirichoke knows a thing or two about knocking out his opponents.
 In his fight against Rene Catalan at ONE: Warrior’s Way, Dejdamrong was awarded the Yahoo Sports’ MMA Insider Year End Award for Knockout Of The Year.
 While in the clinch, Dejdamrong delivered a barrage of knees, forcing Catalan to crumble in pain.

 In this video, Dejdamrong shows 3 of the quickest ways to knockout your opponent in Muay Thai:

 Dejdamrong sets up with a jab cross combination and then uses an uppercut to deliver the final knockout punch.

 Tip: Setting up with a combination can effectively distract your opponent, giving you an opening to knock him out.